-These financial statements have been prepared in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") (which include all Hong Kong Financial Reporting Standards, Hong Kong Accounting Standards ("HKASs") and Interpretations) issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA"), accounting principles generally accepted in Hong Kong and the disclosure requirements of the Hong Kong Companies Ordinance.
-They have been prepared under the historical cost convention, except for investment properties and biological assets which have been measured at fair value.
+These financial statements have been prepared in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") (which include all Hong Kong Financial Reporting Standards, Hong Kong Accounting Standards ("HKASs") and Interpretations) issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA") and accounting principles generally accepted in Hong Kong.
+These financial statements also comply with applicable disclosure requirements of the Hong Kong Companies Ordinance relating to the preparation of financial statements, which for this financial year and the comparative period continue to be those of the predecessor Companies Ordinance (Cap.
+32), in accordance with transitional and saving arrangements for Part 9 of the Hong Kong Companies Ordinance (Cap.
+622), "Accounts and Audit", which are set out in sections 76 to 87 of Schedule 11 to that ordinance.
+The financial statements have been prepared under the historical cost convention, except for investment properties, biological assets and derivative financial instrument which have been measured at fair value.
 These financial statements are presented in Hong Kong dollars and all values are rounded to the nearest thousand except when otherwise indicated.